Hendel-Alexandre/MYLUMEN/replit.md

 ## Overview

-LumenR is a comprehensive business management platform built with Next.js 15, designed for freelancers, consultants, and small businesses.
-The application provides tools for client management, invoicing, payments, scheduling, and AI-powered business insights.
+LumenR is a comprehensive business management platform designed for freelancers, consultants, and small businesses.
+It provides tools for client management, invoicing, payments, scheduling, and AI-powered business insights, aiming to streamline operations and enhance productivity.

-**Tech Stack:**
-- Frontend: Next.js 15 (App Router), React, TypeScript
-- Styling: Tailwind CSS, Shadcn UI components
-- Database: PostgreSQL (Supabase)
-- ORM: Drizzle ORM
-- Authentication: Supabase Auth
-- Deployment: Vercel

 ## User Preferences